Bohdanok/ACS_Visual_Odometry/README.md

 make

 **Usage**
-for feature extraction and matching (branch Bohdan_and_Sofia)
+for feature extraction and matching

+For the serial implementation:

+./serial_feature_extraction_with_matching ../images/f1.png ../images/f2.png

+For the parallel implementation:

-./feature_extraction_with_matching ../images/f1.png ../images/f2.png
+parallel_feature_extraction_with_matching ../images/f1.png ../images/f2.png NUMBER_OF_THREADS BLOCKSIZE_FOR_TASKS_DECOMPOSITION

 **Results**